deanluka/myrepo/README.md

 As we can see, we can chose what sends Control, what sends Alt, but not what sends Win key, so for Win we chose only option available - send it as right Command - or better to say - expect right Command as Win or interpret right Command as Win.

 Second part of configuration is done in Karabiner.
 Control and Alt are already mapped.
 Nothing to do in Karabiner.
-What we need Karabiner for is to map left win to right command and because Mac will take control of Alt-Tab (Command-Tab) and give Mac task list we have to trick it somehow.
+What we need Karabiner for is to map left win to right command and because Mac will take control of Alt-Tab (Command-Tab) and give Mac tasks list instead of Windows tasks list we have to trick it somehow.

 For that we will need Karabiner Complex modifications.
-You can download hundreds of Karabiner modifications from internet.
-When downloaded they are saved into:
+You can search and download hundreds of Karabiner modifications from internet.
+When downloaded they are saved into folder:

 	~/.config/karabiner/assets/complex_modifications

+Every downloaded file has a title and a list of rules.
-We can also save json files from this repo to that folder and they will appear on the list.
+We can also download json files from this repo to that folder and they will appear on the list.

-Every file has a title and a list of rules.
+Our json files in karabiner subfolder:

+- citrix.json - for Ctrl-Win-Alt order (normal windows order - we use this one)
+- citrix2.json - Ctrl, Alt, Windows order (Mac order - not used)
+- ctrl-alt-down.json - tried to make ctrl-alt-down work in citrix - it doesn't work
+- printsceen.json - PrintScreen button configuration for Mac and MS remote desktop
+- swap_alt_cmd_rdp.json - Swap left alt and left win for RDP

 After rule is enabled it goes into:

 	~/.config/karabiner/karabiner.json

+### How to configure Karabiner for Citrix

+These are the rules that we have in Karabiner:

 ![citrix](./images/karabiner.png)

-Now in karabiner we configure two more rules:
+For now in karabiner Complex modifications we will enable first two rules - the rest will come in later chapters:
-In Citrix send Tab with Fn so that Citrix doesn't block it In Citrix send right Command on left Option (Win key) - this will work since Citrix expects right ctrl as Win key (check above)
+- In Citrix send Tab with Fn so that Citrix doesn't block it - this will fix Alt-Tab being stolen by Mac OS when we are in Citrix
+- In Citrix send right Command on left Option (Win key) - this will work because Citrix expects right ctrl as Win key (check above)

-Additionally in RDP left alt and left win are switched on all keyboards.

-Karabiner files are in /Users/dean/.config/karabiner/assets/complex_modifications:

-citrix.json - Ctrl, Windows, Alt order (normal windows order - we use this one) citrix2.json - Ctrl, Alt, Windows order (Mac order - not used) ctrl-alt-down.json - tried to make ctrl-alt-down work in citrix by adding fn modifier but it doesn't work swap_alt_cmd_rdp.json - Swap left alt and left win for RDP

 ## Microsoft Remote Desktop configuration